cynkronai/smartmri-overview/README.md

 ---

+## ⚖️ Legal & Intellectual Property Notice

-© 2025 CYNKRONAI Neurotech Systems™
+© 2025 **CYNKRONAI Neurotech Systems™**
 All rights reserved.

-SMARTMRI™, MindAlignVR™, SiddhiQ Codex™, Phoenix Riders Protocol™, and Connectomix™ are proprietary technologies.
+SMARTMRI™, MindAlignVR™, SiddhiQ Codex™, and Phoenix Riders Protocol™ are proprietary technologies.
-Unauthorized use or reproduction is prohibited.
+Unauthorized use, reproduction, or derivative application of this material is prohibited.

+> Certain scientific methods described herein may reference or align conceptually with externally held patents currently under review for collaboration.
+> No claim of ownership is implied prior to formal partnership agreement.

 ---

 ### 🕊 Tagline
 **“Remember the Future.”**